Perimattic

 Key Features of Docker:

-• It isolate applications and their dependencies into containers for consistency and reproducibility.
+• Isolates applications and dependencies into containers for consistency and reproducibility.

-• It run containers on any infrastructure, from local development environments to cloud platforms.
+• Runs containers on any infrastructure, from local development environments to cloud platforms.

-• It utilize system resources efficiently by sharing the host OS kernel across containers.
+• Utilizes system resources efficiently by sharing the host OS kernel across containers.

 4. Kubernetes